Neteller

 7. The customer selects the Neteller method.

-9. The payment platform performs the internal purchase request processing and sends it to the Neteller service.
+9. The payment platform processes the request and sends it to the Neteller service.

-10. The purchase request is processed on the Neteller service side.
+10. The request is processed on the Neteller service side.

-11. The Neteller service generates the data for redirecting the customer to its website form and sends it to the payment platform.
+11. The data for redirecting the customer to the Neteller service is sent from the Neteller service to the payment platform.

-13. The customer is redirected to the Neteller website.
+13. The customer is redirected to the Neteller service.

-15. The payment is processed on the Neteller side.
+15. The purchase is processed in the Neteller service.

-18. The payment platform sends a callback with the payment result to the web service.
+18. The payment platform sends the payment result callback to the web service.

-19. The payment platform sends the result to Payment Page.
+19. The payment platform sends the result information to Payment Page.

-20. A page with the payment result information is displayed to the customer on Payment Page.
+20. The result information is displayed to the customer on Payment Page.

 Request format